ankushchimnani/DSA-Must-Do-Questions/Container With Most Water/Container with most water editorial.md

 * Two pointer's approach:

-  1. Start with the first and last indices to 1 and N respectively.
+  1. Take two pinters first and last and assign them to indices 1 and N respectively.
 Check the amount of water that can be contained between A[first] and A[last].
-  2. If the A[first] < A[last], then increase the first index by one else decrease the last index by one.
+  2. If the A[first] < A[last], then increase the first pointer by one else decrease the last pointer by one.
-  3. Repeat this until the first index is less than last index.
+  3. Repeat this until the first pointer is less than the last pointer .

   Why this works?